Direct payments can be used to employ a worker.

 Paying for leisure activities for your child

-• fees for leisure activities, such as swimming, soft play or music lessons
+- fees for leisure activities, such as swimming or soft play

-• admission costs for short breaks day trips, such as to the London Eye or to a theme park
+- admission costs for short breaks day trips, such as Kew Gardens, London Aquarium or day trips to theme parks such as LEGOLAND

-• admission costs for a carer, if required.
+- admission costs for a worker, if required.
 Many venues provide free or reduced carer admission, however if they do not, a carer ticket can be purchased using the direct payment

 For regular activities, we recommend you consider buying annual passes.
 These often include additional benefits including free carer entry and represent better value.